pschool-in/curriculum/content/science/animals.md

 Which of the following is not the use of a house?
 Store wild animals
-Protect from scorching sun
+Protect from the scorching sun
 Avoid heavy rains
 Be away from gusty winds

-Which of the following does not live in stable?
+Which of the following does not live in a stable?
 Cow
 Horse
 Donkey